-For Camden Kalā, Love Camden has invited curators, artists and thinkers to respond to the iconic academic text Pidginy Linguish by Sarat Maharaj in their own way.
+For Camden Kalā, Love Camden has invited Kriti Bajaj, critical art writer, to respond to the iconic academic text Pidginy Linguish by Sarat Maharaj.
 A lifelong Camden resident, Maharaj published this text more than a decade ago, but it is still relevant today.
 Pidginy Linguish investigates the evolution of the English language, influenced as it is by migration and cultural diversity.
 The text casts the Camden neighbourhood of Bloomsbury as a key figure in the flourishing of pidgin English and the richness inscribed in this curious form of translation.
 It is a great example of the ways in which language is involved in issues of integration, identity and cultural diversity and raises important questions of living with multiplicity, translation and difference.
-This month: Kriti Bajaj, arts and culture writer, editor, and researcher currently living in New Delhi.
+Kriti Bajaj is currently living in New Delhi.

 Migrants are not churned out uniformly: they have varying status, staying power and agency determined by the legal machinery that processes them.
 How they are tagged makes this apparent: exile, émigré, expatriate, refugee, asylum seeker, detainee, deportee, alien, other, illegal, clandestini, sans papiers, removees, non-subject, non-citizen, job snatcher, benefits-tourist and equivalents [...]